kevinguo344/kevinguo344.github.io/src/markdown/cera.md

 ### Adapative Print

 Adaptive print is a new part of RoboSense 3.0 that incorporates work done [previously](http://www.ttistengteng.com/PicDetail.aspx?id=489) and will involve surface reconstruction from a Kinect.

-This page will be updated with more information about adaptive print as time goes on.
+#### This page will be updated with more information as work progresses.
+Stay Tuned!

-#### *An Architect, an Engineer, and a Robot walk into a bar...*

-### Come Back Later for Updates!